 This verison of uni is heavily inspired by the Perl 5 module of the same name.
 H/T to RJBS.

-Since it's in Raku - you get the latest Unicode DB in the compiler (currently 12) and regexes are Raku-style.
+Since it's in Raku - you get the latest Unicode DB in the compiler (15 in the upcoming release) and regexes are Raku-style.

 If you pass a single character to